top of page

 Welcome to the High Park Caterpillar Survey!

-What began as a casual lockdown activity with two people back in the summer of 2020 ulimately turned into a multi-year citizen science project (100% volunteer) devoted to documenting the diversity and abundance of caterpillars in Toronto's High Park.
-For a more in-depth history and what makes caterpillars so fascinating, click here.
+Launched in the summer of 2020, the High Park Caterpillar Survey is a multi-year citizen science project (100% volunteer) documenting the diversity, abundance, and behaviour of caterpillars in Toronto's High Park.
+(For a more in-depth history and what makes caterpillars so fascinating, click here).

 The survey welcomes new volunteers — no experience necessary.
 You can find more details here.